MatMasIt/notesArchive/latest/Inglese/2022/aprile/mercoledì_26/10_07_00/appunti.md

 In one single moment, the whole meaning of a life is revealed, past present and future

+Eveline, in Dubliners
+Street organ playing in the street is playing the same music that Eveline had heard when her mother had died She understand she did not want to have the same paralyzed life Escape to Buenos Aires with her boyfriend

 ---
 > ^1^ _"I want to write a chapter of a moral history of my country"_